Learn more about the International Coach Federation:

 Countless coach training programs exist.
 That’s why it’s important to choose the program that aligns with your values and meets or hopefully exceeds industry standards.

-Here are the top 3 reasons to choose an ACTP coach training program.
+Here are the top 3 benefits of choosing an ICF ACTP coach training program.

 1. Accredited (ACTP) vs. Approved (ACSTH)